 7. Return unused stuff

-If you are on the journey of saving money and in search of frugal tips, return what you have in your closet with tags on and you are not going to use it.
+If you have just started the journey of saving money and searching for frugal tips return what you have in your closet with tags on, and you don’t need it anytime soon.
+Keeping extra stuff in the speculation that you might need it in the future is not going to benefit you.

 8. Retail therapy

-Going for a day out, and do a sweet tiny shopping is a great way to have your retail therapy.
+Going for a day out, and have a short and healthy shopping event is a great way to have your retail therapy.

 If you have kids, obviously you do not want to spend too much when you have plans for saving enough for the future.
 I HAVE to shop in order to feel at peace, that’s just me.
 I used to buy a lot of unnecessary, too many clothes that I do not get a chance to wear.